tarot0410/SECANT/README.md

-# SECANT (Beta, a more detailed version along with paper will come soon)
+# SECANT (Beta)

 SECANT is a biology-guided SEmi-supervised method for Clustering, classification, and ANnoTation of single-cell multi-omics.

 SECANT can be used to analyze CITE-seq data, or jointly analyze CITE-seq and scRNA-seq data.
-The novelties of SECANT include
+The novelties of SECANT include:
-- 1) using confident cell type labels identified from surface protein data as guidance for cell clustering
+- 1) using confident cell type labels classified from surface protein data through gating as guidance for cell clustering with RNA data
 - 2) providing general annotation of confident cell types for each cell cluster
 - 3) fully utilizing cells with uncertain or missing cell type labels to increase performance
 - 4) accurate prediction of confident cell types identified from surface protein data for scRNA-seq data

+In general, the input of SECANT include:
+- 1) ADT confident cell type labels L, where L ranges from 0 to C. Each unique value refers to one confident cell type, such as B cells, Monocytes.
+The maximum value C indicates uncertain cell type (e.g., cells on the boundary of different cell types in a gating plot)
+- 2) RNA data after dimension reduction (e.g., scVI or PCA)
+- 3) Optional (for the purpose of jointly analyzing CITE-seq and scRNA-seq data): RNA data after dimension reduction and batch effect correction

 Paper: will be released soon